![]() |

 18,000 of them in the first battle and sent 2,000 to forced labor in

-Macedonian general Pithon massacred 23,000 more in a single battle
+Macedonian general Pithon massacred 23,000 more of them in a single battle

 when the Greeks revolted in Bactria (Diodorus).